Pacific Heights, Saskatoon

-Pacific Heights is geographically located in north west Saskatoon.
+Pacific Heights is a neighbourhood geographically located in northwest Saskatoon.
 The main construction boom for this community was the 1970s, during which the City of Saskatoon annexed the land.
 Following elementary school, students usually attend Tommy Douglas Collegiate or Bethlehem Catholic High School on Bowlt Crescent a part of Blairmore SDA community.
 According to MLS data, the average sale price of a home as of 2013 was $279,500.

 Layout

 Diefenbaker Drive is a main artery which curves around the neighbourhood on both the eastern and the northern limits.
 Childers Crescent defines the western edge, and the main City thoroughfare of 22nd Street West is the southern perimeter.

 Abolishment of Monck Avenue

 The 2012 concept plan for the new community of Kensington, to the west, indicated the neighborhood's westernmost street, Monck Avenue would be abolished, despite having been constructed in the 1970s.
 The street never had any residential development, due to its status of bordering along the R.M. of Corman Park on the west side.

 The City of Saskatoon officially announced the closure in the summer of 2013, following the successful annexation from the R.M. of Corman Park that saw the land from Monck Avenue to Neault Road become part of the city limits.

 Due to its lack of residential development and status of being located between Diefenbaker and Centennial Drives on the city limits, Monck Avenue earned a notoriety for speeding and late night drag racing in the 2000s prior to the installation of speed bumps in 2007.

 Monck Avenue was replaced by both Childers Crescent on the south end and Diefenbaker Terrace on the north end, when the first phase of Kensington was developed in 2013, with the Devonshire Crescent leg closed off and rerouted to a back lane leading to Diefenbaker Drive, as a way to compensate for the loss of Monck.

 To date, it is unknown whether or not the City of Saskatoon plans to reuse the Monck name on any future street developments.